Editor’s note: This story was last updated on Wednesday, Jan. 11 2023.

-The rapid runup in mortgage rates this year has created uncertainty for many real estate companies, with some already laying off workers as economists revise their forecasts for home sales this year and next.
+The rapid runup in mortgage rates this year created uncertainty for many real estate companies, forcing many to lay off workers as forecasts for 2022 and 2023 have grown increasingly dire.

-But even as some companies that provide mortgages, title insurance and closing services “right size” to the new expectations, the job market remains strong.
-At 3.6 percent in April, unemployment is below historic trends, and with the government reporting 11.4 million job openings, many employers are still having a hard time filling openings.
+While some companies that provide mortgages, title insurance and closing services have “right sized” to the new expectations, the job market remains strong.
+At 3.7 percent in November, unemployment is below historic trends, and with 10.3 million job openings in October, many employers are still having a hard time filling openings.

-Here’s a roundup of some of the companies that have laid off workers, scaled back hiring, or offered buyouts to employees to downsize in recent months.
+Here’s a comprehensive roundup of the companies that have laid off workers, scaled back hiring, or offered buyouts to employees to downsize in recent months.

 Compass founder and CEO Robert Reffkin announced in mid June that his company was laying off 10 percent of its workforce, or about 450 employees.
 All of the layoffs involved full-time staffers, rather than agents.
 In an email to Compass workers, Reffking explained that “the economic environment has consistently worsened over these last few months.”
 He went on to cite rising inflation and mortgage rates, as well as a consensus among industry leaders that a recession could be coming.
 In addition to letting go of employees, Compass also opted to halt further expansion for the time being.